 Take the Burton Hail, add more support and you have the Burton Grail.
 It makes for a solid long lasting do anything snowboard boot.
 In 2010 is all Burton boots became much softer.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.

-Regarding Reduced Footprint: Burton’s foot print is almost a full size smaller on the outside but the same size on the inside.
+Regarding Reduced Footprint: Burton’s footprint is almost a full size smaller on the outside but the same size on the inside.
 So a size 10 boot is still a size 10 on the inside but more like a size 9 on the outside.
 This really reduces toe drag and Burton is the best in the industry when it comes to this.
-The warmth and feel of the ride is unaffected and all you have is a boot less likely to catch the snow on a hard turn or in steep terrain.
-This is great for those that have big feet or are in between board and binding sizing.
+The warmth and feel of the ride are unaffected and all you have is a bootless likely to catch the snow on a hard turn or in steep terrain.
+This is great for those that have big feet or are in between the board and binding sizing.

 Bindings Tried– Burton Prophecy, Burton Diode, Burton Malavita, Rome Mob, Union Atlas